volynetstyle/Reflex/Readme.md

 The term "Reflex" encapsulates the library's essence of immediate, instinctual propagation of state changes.
 Local modifications trigger exacting updates throughout the reactive graph, underscoring a commitment to responsiveness, simplicity, and developer control.
 This nomenclature is independent of any external affiliations.

+## 🎯 "Reflex" is not another framework, but a reactive core of a new generation.
+Forget about extra rerenders and extra complexity — Reflex manages data directly, instantly synchronizing it with any environment.
+Reflex is a reactivity that lives everywhere.

 ## 📦 Getting Started

 **Installation**: